 Relationships: can't live with them, can't live without them

-Why are relationships so difficult?
-Everyone wants the same thing: to love and be loved.
-It is only when we get into a relationship that we really face ourselves.
-Being in an intimate relationship can bring up insecurities and vulnerabilities that we weren't in touch with when single.
-The problem is that we are separate people and because of this misunderstandings are inevitable.
-Everyone wants to be known well enough that the other person can read them and anticipate their needs, but this is impossible.
-Saying how you feel and asking for what you want seem like straight forward simple things but they often bring up difficult feelings.
+The problem is that both you and your partner were separate people, with different backgrounds and childhoods: because of this, misunderstandings are inevitable.
+Everyone wants to be known well enough that their partner can read them and anticipate their needs, but this is impossible.
+Saying how you feel and asking for what you want seem like straight forward, simple things but they often bring up difficult feelings.

 Falling in love is an experience that is ultimately disillusioning as the reality of the other person's faults eventually becomes apparent.
 What do you do then?
-The choice seems to be to leave and start again or to work through the sense of disappointment.
+The choice seems to be to leave and start again, or to work through the sense of disappointment.
 Both choices can be traumatic and leave you with a mix of feelings including guilt, relief, anxieties either about being on your own or being committed to one person.
-A therapist can help you make sense of how you feel and work out out what you want.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 Teresa Mulvena is a senior accredited therapist with extensive experience working with couples and individuals with relationship issues.
 If you feel anxious about whether counselling can be useful or not, come to one session with no ongoing commitment and you will get a sense of whether it is going to be helpful.… Read more